 Formally known as the Western Open, the BMW Championship is the second oldest tournament in the United States.
 The Western Golf Association, which founded and ran the Western Open, runs the BMW Championship.

-The BMW Championship is contested by the Top 70 PGA Tour golfers following the completion of The Nothern Trust.
+The BMW Championship is contested by the Top 70 PGA Tour golfers following the completion of FedEx St Jude Championship.
 As it is a reduced field event there is no cut after two rounds.

 The course design, on the face of it, will reward well executed shots and good strategy.
-Many fairways are framed by trees with a good blend of long and short holes.
 Distance control will be key with a particular emphasis on hitting the right part of the green complexes.
-There is also plenty danger in the form of strategic bunkering and rough combined with trees.

 This week should suit the player who plots his way around with good course management and a premium on hitting greens in regulation.